-Can be served in a stack or (with addition to the batter of another egg or two) can be made large and rolled up with butter (or peanut butter) and jam inside.
+Can be served in a stack or can be made large and rolled up with butter (or peanut butter) and jam inside.
 Makes good waffles as well.
 You can freeze them and later pop them in the toaster for quick meals and snacks.

 You will need some kind of blender or electric hand mixer.

 Optional toppings: Maple syrup, applesauce, jam, fresh banana butter, or nut butter

 Ghee (aka clarified butter) is butter without casein or milk solids.
 Lactose, which is largely removed from butter, is further removed to the point that ghee is safe for most lactose intolerant people.
 As a staple in Indian cooking for its flavor, it is good for lactose intolerant people.
 But remember: some people are bothered by other parts of milk, and ghee may not solve their dairy issue.